SoftwareEngineeringToolDemos/FSE-2011-Sydit/README.md

 The tool was originally presented in this [Paper](http://dl.acm.org/citation.cfm?id=2025113.2025185&coll=DL&dl=GUIDE&CFID=720243485&CFTOKEN=90921272) at International Conference on Software Engineering, 2011.
 <p>
 This repository is <b><i>NOT</b></i> the original repository for this tool.<br>

+In this repository, for GraPacc you will find
+* :x: Source code (Not available)
+* :x: The original tool (Not available)
 <p>
 The tool is no longer maintained.<br>
 <p>